NBA Rumors: Pelicans Could Trade For Goran Dragic To Fill Rajon Rondo’s Spot, Per ‘SB Nation’

 — Heat Nation (@HeatNationCom) September 2, 2018

 The potential acquisition of Goran Dragic will allow Jrue Holiday to play off the ball.
 With Rajon Rondo as the Pelicans starting point guard last season, Holiday found success playing at the two-guard spot, averaging 19.0 points, 6.0 assists, and 2.5 steals on 49.4 percent shooting from the field and 33.7 percent from beyond the arc.
-Though Dragic has a different style of play with Rondo, he will definitely won’t have a hard time building a good chemistry with Holiday.
+Though Dragic has a different style of play with Rondo, he definitely won’t have a hard time building a good chemistry with Holiday.

 A starting lineup featuring Dragic, Holiday, Nikola Mirotic, Julius Randle, and Anthony Davis will give the Pelicans fans something to be excited about next season.
 However, it remains questionable if the Pelicans have enough trade assets to convince the Heat to trade Dragic.